 There are several ways to safeguard smarter when it comes to your personal information.
 The Federal Trade Commission suggests a four-way approach:

+There are also companies that specifically monitor your identity.
+Retirement Living Information Center offers an evaluation of ten identity theft protection providers.
 Reviews.com also offers a look at some identity theft protection services.
 For a monthly fee, you can receive varying amounts of protection and coverage in the hopes of stopping or minimizing threats to your personal information.
 There may be no way to completely protect yourself and your identity, but being aware and proactive can decrease your vulnerability.

 This information is provided as a public service of the office of Luhrsen Goldberg.